AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Experimental Setup

 \subsection{Datasets}

-We have utilized longitudinal brain MRI images from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) \href{https://adni.loni.usc.edu/}{(adni.loni.usc.edu)} \citep{jack2008alzheimer} and Open Access Series of Imaging Studies (OASIS) \href{https://www.oasis-brains.org/}{(oasis-brains.org)} \citep{lamontagne2019oasis} repositories.
-The images considered from both repositories were T1-weighted 3D images. \textit{\textbf{ADNI:}} From ADNI repository, we have considered subjects from three different cognitive statuses: cognitively normal (CN), mildly cognitively impaired (MCI), and AD.
-The images utilized were within the age range of 63 $-$ 87 years and across all gender specifications.
-The images considered had undergone gradient inhomogeneity and bias corrections and were labeled as \textit{MPR; GradWarp; B1 Correction; N3}.
-The average age difference between baseline and follow-up images was 2.93 $\pm$ 1.35 years. \textit{\textbf{OASIS:}} Similar to the ADNI from OASIS repository, we have utilized data from the cognitively normal, MCI due to AD, and AD dementia groups.
-The age range of the images was within 60 $-$ 90 years with various gender specifications.
-The average age difference was 3.13 $\pm$ 1.52 years.
+We have utilized longitudinal brain MRI images from the Alzheimer's Disease Neuroimaging Initiative (ADNI) \href{https://adni.loni.usc.edu/}{(adni.loni.usc.edu)} \cite{jack2008alzheimer} and Open Access Series of Imaging Studies (OASIS) \href{https://www.oasis-brains.org/}{(oasis-brains.org)} \cite{lamontagne2019oasis} repositories.
+The images considered from both repositories were T1-weighted 3D images. \textit{\textbf{ADNI:}} From the ADNI repository, we have considered subjects from three different cognitive statuses: cognitively normal (CN), mildly cognitively impaired (MCI), and AD.
+The images utilized were within the age range of 63 $-$ 87 years, with an average of $2.93 \pm 1.31$ images per subject acquired over an average longitudinal span of $2.89 \pm 0.79$ years (average image acquisition frequency is $11$ months per subject). \textit{\textbf{OASIS:}} Similar to the ADNI from the OASIS repository, we have utilized data from the cognitively normal, MCI due to AD, and AD dementia groups.
+The age range of the images was within 60 $-$ 90 years with an average of $2.73 \pm 1.15$ images per subject acquired over an average longitudinal span of $3.13 \pm 1.52$ years (average image acquisition frequency is $14$ months per subject).